Blosc/caterva-scipy21/caterva_workshop.md

 #### Computation performance in ironArray

 In order to better grasp what compression can bring to high performance computing, and in particular, how it can contribute to break the memory wall, let's see an example of computation with actual data (coming from a precipitation dataset).

-In this plot, we can see the performance of ironArray (*ia*) and NumPy (*np*) computing the mean of three datasets:
+Below we can see the performance of ironArray (*ia*) and NumPy (*np*) computing the mean of three datasets:

 <div style="text-align: center;">
     <img src="static/iron-array.png" alt="Drawing" style="width: 75%;"/>
 </div>

-The nice thing about ironArray is that it lets you dial what you prefer very easily: choose between speed, compression ratio or a balance among the two (the default) at your will.
-And will do this while keeping outstanding execution times.
+ironArray will use state-of-the-art Artificial Intelligence algorithms for keeping outstanding execution times.
+Choose between speed, compression ratio or a balance among the two (the default) at your will.

 +++ {"slideshow": {"slide_type": "slide"}}